markshevchenko/algorithms-in-rust/book/1/Array_as_a_data_structure.md

 The `product` function can be coded the same way, but you need to use `MulAssign` and `One` traits.

-## Finding arithmetic mean of items
+## Finding arithmetic mean

-Like `min` and `max` functions the `average` can't handle empty arrays, so it should return an optional value.
+Like `min` and `max` functions the `average` can't handle empty arrays, so it should return the optional value.

 We can simplify the code using the `sum` function that we have made already.